Caroline Le Vine

 Making contact with a therapist for the first time is a brave step into the unknown and I welcome and applaud you for getting even this far down the track.
 Most don't even make it here.
 I very much hope you'll find what you need either in my profile or elsewhere.

-Before we decide to work together, we will meet for an initial 20-30 minute session free of charge so that we can discuss what you need from counselling.
+Before we decide to work together, we will "meet" (online or on the phone) for an initial 20-30 minute session free of charge so that we can discuss what you need from counselling.

 I came into the therapy profession quite simply because my own therapists helped me very effectively over time.
 Part of my own therapeutic journey included coming to the realisation that I wanted to work as a therapist and 6 years of study and reflection ensued.

 I worked with a number of different therapists over two decades and I found this helpful.
 I needed different qualities in a therapist at different times in my life.
 You might find the same so it is important to find the person who is right for you - come and meet a few of us before you decide who is right for you right now.